pierreclauss/evry-gra-2024/workshop2.md

 ![](workshop2_files/figure-gfm/TP-1.png)<!-- -->

-The realised return observed on the backtest sample of the portfolio constructed on the learning sample is equal to 11.65%.
+The realised return observed on the backtest sample of the portfolio constructed on the learning sample is equal to 11.72%.

-I am going to improve this result thanks to a more robust statistical approach integrating economic predictions in the allocation.
+I am going to improve this result thanks to a more robust statistical approach integrating ESG ratings in the allocation.

 #### 2.2.2 Tactical allocation for the Tangency Portfolio with Black-Litterman approach

-Tactical allocation is a process that deviates the strategic allocation thanks to new information: for instance, if I think that one index will perform better in the near future, then I will increase its weight relative to the others.
+Tactical allocation is a process that deviates the strategic allocation thanks to new information: for instance, if I think that one equity will perform better in the near future, then I will increase its weight relative to the others.

-Black-Litterman approach is one of a quantitative methodology to integrate these predictions/views in a relevant way.
-This approach adds to economic predictions statistical uncertainty: the econometric approach is no more a plug-in approach but a decision-bayesian approach.
+Black-Litterman approach is one of a quantitative methodology to integrate these predictions, views or ratings in a relevant way.
+This approach adds to predictions statistical uncertainty: the econometric approach to estimate portfolios is no more a plug-in approach but a decision-bayesian approach.

 The Black-Litterman returns are the following mixed estimates: